PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/AIForBusiness1.md

 __3d__ In the video she makes the following statement: 'Algorithms are opinions embedded in code'.
 What do you think she means with this statement, and what are the possible implications that could arise from it?
 Explain your answer.

-__3e__ Provide an risk, benefit, and accompanying AI sub-field per organization listed in the table:
+__3e__ Provide a risk, benefit, and accompanying AI sub-field per organization listed in the table:

 | A. Organization | B. AI sub-field | C. Benefit | D. Risk |
 | ----------- | ----------- | ----------- | ----------- |